stucchio/Homepage/pelican/content/assorted_links_oct_15_2014.md

 The [MCMC Handbook](http://www.mcmchandbook.net/HandbookTableofContents.html).

+Andrew Gelman has an [excellent list of statistical techniques you may not know, but should](http://andrewgelman.com/2009/05/24/handy_statistic/).

 A [short tutorial](http://www.marketingdistillery.com/2014/09/26/estimating-the-impact-of-tv-advertisement-with-bayesian-state-space-models/) on using Google's [Causal Impact](http://google-opensource.blogspot.com/2014/09/causalimpact-new-open-source-package.html) to estimate the result of a TV ad.

 A hacker news [comment](https://news.ycombinator.com/item?id=8377198) which explains when MongoDB is the right tool for the job.